ankoyeeri/home-server-toolkit/README.md

 * You can use `npm start` to directly start server instead of using script.

+By default server is running at `localhost:8080`.
+Open web-page throught `localhost:8080/files` route.

 # Configuration
 To change server port or work path see `default.json` in `src/config/`:
 ```json